 - Geography lessons are planned coherently, using the skills progressions, to build pupils’ knowledge and understanding of the world and the interaction between physical and human processes through quality first teaching.

 - build geographical expertise from their local area to the wider world.
 This includes locational knowledge, understanding of human and physical features and geographical and fieldwork techniques.

-- Opportunities are provided for all pupils to develop their skills and fieldwork using maps and atlases (both physical and digital).
-Fieldwork allows pupils to apply their geographical skills in a real-life setting and explore their local area and the features within it.
+- Opportunities to develop their skills and fieldwork using maps and atlases (both physical and digital) will be provided for all pupils.
+Fieldwork allows pupils to apply geographical skills in a real-life setting and explore their local area and the features within it.
 We will develop deep subject knowledge and key skills while differentiating work for all abilities.

 - From EYFS up to the end of KS2, pupils will be taught various geographical terms both in our local area and worldwide.